paul-ollis/clippets/docs/user-guide/finding.rst

     for the full, gory details of the regular expression 'flavour' used by Clippets.

-    In regular expressions many punctuation characters have special meanings;
+    In regular expressions many punctuation characters have special meanings.
-    for example a plain asterisk (``'*'``) will not match asterisk characters in your snippets.
     So if you are not experienced with *regular expressions* and do not want to get confused, avoid using punctuation characters.

     Certain punctuation characters do not have special meanings and can be safely used.
 Safe characters include ``'#'``, ``'@'``, comma, single and